-Yes, you can!
+Yes!
 There are a couple of ways to do this:

 To test the content of a specific campaign, add an A/B experiment to the message tile.
-Experiments let you test different versions of your campaign content and will automatically select a winning variant for you.
+Experiments let you test different versions of your campaign content and automatically select a winning variant for you.

 To test a section of your journey, add an A/B Split tile.
 A/B splits can help you determine the optimal timing, sequence, and channels for your journey.

-Can I test my journey if its entry source is a custom event?
+How can I test my journey if its entry source is a custom event?

 My journey is live, but messages aren't sending.
 What's going on?